Parera-Portell/H-k-stacking/README.md

 This repository contains C programs to perform H-k stacking of receiver functions (RF) to estimate crustal thickness and Vp/Vs ratio as in Zhu and Kanamori (2000), doi:10.1029/1999jb900322.
 The program hkstacking.c converts a single time-domain RF to an H-k-domain RF.
 The program hk_sum.c performs stacking and normalization of multiple H-k-domain RF, and outputs a file containing H, Vp/Vs, and Amplitude which can be easily plotted.
+The program bootstrap.c computes standard error and correlation of the H-k stack via the bootstrap method.

 Hkstacking.c relies on the SAC library to read sac files and header variables.
 Be sure to check the SAC manual (https://ds.iris.edu/files/sac-manual/) before trying to compile.
 Ray parameter must be already set in the sac header.